PhilWaldmann/openrecord/docs/graphql.md

 }
 ```

-OpenRecord will automatically load all requested information.
+OPENRECORD will automatically load all requested information.

 Lets extend our example to include a `threads` root query: